-Francisco Mejia homers twice, Padres beat Reds 6-2
+Francisco Mejia Homers Twice, Padres Beat Reds 6-2

 Lauer allowed two hits in four innings Thursday, matching his career high with eight strikeouts.
 He escaped a bases-loaded, no-out threat in the fourth with a pair of strikeouts and Renfroe’s lunging catch in left field.
 Padres manager Andy Green is limiting Lauer’s pitches as he returns from the injury.

-Jose Castillo (2-2) retired the three batters he faced.
-Scott Schebler and Mason Williams homered off Trey Wingenter in the seventh.
+Jose Castillo (2-2) retired the three batters he faced. and Mason Williams homered off Trey Wingenter in the seventh.

 REMEMBERING VICTIMS

-The Reds held a moment of silence pregame for victims of a downtown shooting on Thursday morning.
+The Reds held a pregame for victims of a downtown shooting on Thursday morning.
 A gunman killed three people and wounded two others before he was fatally shot by police officers.

 TRAINER’S ROOM